adeenasif/OOP-Lab/README.md

 ## How to Run

-Navigate to the Lab 1 directory: cd OOP-Lab/Lab\ 1
+# Navigate to the Lab 1 directory
+cd OOP-Lab/Lab\ 1

-Compile the program using a C++ compiler:
+# Compile the program using a C++ compiler
 g++ Q1.cpp -o Q1output

-Run the executable:
+# Run the executable
 ./Q1output